Community Music Opportunities - Community Music School

 Music for all!

-Community Music Opportunities - Community Music School - Music is the greatest art form to participate in.
-It wasn't invented but evolved over the centuries to what you might agree as a most sophisticated art form.
+Community Music Opportunities - Community Music School - Music is the greatest art form for one to participate in.
+It wasn't invented, but evolved over centuries to be the most sophisticated art form.
 From the very simple to the most complex of forms, it has the power to draw thousands of people from great distances to hear a single live performance.
-It also has a profound effect on our mental make up as it has the ability to change the way we think as well as the way we live our daily lives.
+It also has a profound effect on our mental make up as it changes the way we think as well as the way we live our daily lives.
 Music in any form can pump us up and calm us down in a matter of minutes or even seconds.
 This article explores the Community Music Opportunities for the music enthusiast young and old alike.